hamdaan19/NavGuide/README.md

 </p>

 #### Step 4
 Haptic feedback is given to the user in order to guide him/her towards the starting edge of the crosswalk.
 Force and frequency of the tapping is controlled to give a wide range of feedback.
+Once the user has arrived at the edge of the zebra crossing, the user is made to align with the zebra crossing.